 VeriTranz by Veritech is pleased to announce that TriMet, in Portland, Oregon has placed orders for and installed 400 of our -OPH and -USG versions of our hydraulic levels sensors, our largest single implementation to date.

 View our part numbers below to learn more about our bus hydraulics sensor solutions.
 To place a custom order that addresses your exact needs, contact us online.

 Many of our transit agency customers have informed us about failures with the 3/8 NPT optical and ultrasonic hydraulic level sensors on their buses.
 VeriTranz by Veritech Inc. has developed a new 2 wire stainless steel float sensor to replace these powered 3 wire optical units.

-The new sensor is installed in the opposite orientation as our standard coolant level sensor to mimic the output of the optical sensor and features a blue low-density polyethylene float material that works well with specified hydraulic fluids such as Syntech, engine oil, and ATF-4.
+The new sensor, our part # VT220738-OPH, is installed in the opposite orientation as our standard coolant level sensor to mimic the output of the optical sensor and features a blue low-density polyethylene float material that works well with specified hydraulic fluids such as Syntech, engine oil, and ATF-4.
 We are installed in twelve transit agencies at this point.
 We also now have replacements for the ultrasonic hydraulic level sensors on newer Gillig, NOVA and New Flyer buses.